fabianboesiger/fabianboesiger.github.io/_posts/2023-01-28-equipment-losses-ukraine-war.md

 description: "The Russian military has adopted a strategy of attrition in the Ukraine War.
 We show this by analyzing equipment losses from the Russian and Ukrainian sides."
 ---

 The Russian military has adopted a strategy of attrition in the Ukraine War.
-We show this by analyzing equipment losses from the Russian[^1] and Ukrainian[^2] sides.
+We show this by analyzing equipment losses from both the Russian[^1] and the Ukrainian[^2] side.

 ![Plot](/public/media/posts/equipment-losses-ukraine-war/plot.png)